Camp Alvernia

 The former St Francis Monastery building at Camp Alvernia, in 1895.

 Historical marker outside Camp Alvernia with a tribute to Vince Lombardi.

 Camp Alvernia is a non-profit recreational summer camp in Centerport, New York on the North Shore of Long Island.
 The camp is located on the east shore of Centerport Harbor, on the Little Neck peninsula.
 It was founded in 1888 by the Franciscan Brothers of Brooklyn, who still run the facility now, over 130 years later.
 Alvernia was the first and is now the oldest Catholic camp in continuous operation in the United States.

-Camp Alvernia is currently a day camp that serves 800-900 children ages 3 to 14 from all religious backgrounds, and also continues to serve as a retreat for the Franciscan Brothers.
+Camp Alvernia is currently a day camp that serves hundreds of children ages 3 to 14 from all religious backgrounds, and also continues to serve as a retreat for the Franciscan Brothers.
 The Camp offers boating and sailing activities, land and field activities, and swimming in four pools.
 Scholarships are also awarded each year to families in serious financial need.

+History

 Originally built as a summer retreat for Franciscan brothers, it later became a residential camp for immigrant children living in New York City, who slept in tents until cabins were built in the 1930-40s.
 It was originally named "Mount Alvernia" after the mountain in Italy where Francis of Assisi is said to have received stigmata.
 Funding for the camp was raised by redeeming Kirkman Soap wrappers, each having a value of two cents.

 Camp Alvernia was founded as a residential camp for boys.
 It was a co-ed sleep away and day camp as early as the 1980s.
 Girls traditionally stayed in the dorms attached to the main building, brother residences, and the dining hall; there was one room for younger girls, and one room for older girls.
 Boys stayed in traditional cabins with names such as Nest, Bayview, Shady Rest, and Seaside that were separated according to their age.
 There would be a weekly campfire for all sleep away residents.
 Weekends had offered lot more freedom in terms of activities.
 At the time of its 100th anniversary, it was still run as a simultaneous residential and day camp.
 Residential students would be awoken by a reveille over the campus wide loudspeaker, meet for breakfast, and then break into their day camp groups, as the day campers would be bused in from local Long Island towns in vans.